Jaguar XK engine: "New" 3.4-litre

 Introduced in 1975 to replace the 2.8 in the entry level XJ6, the new 3.4 was not a simple revival of the original XK.
-Whilst it shared the old 3.4’s bore and stroke of 83 mm and 106 mm respectively, it carried over some features of the newer 4.2 litre engine - the main bearing spacings and bearing sizes, and stiffer bottom end but dispensing with the cylinder liners used by the 3.8 and 4.2.
+Whilst it shared the old 3.4’s bore and stroke of 83 mm and 106 mm respectively, it carried over some features of the newer 4.2-litre engine - the main bearing spacings and bearing sizes, and stiffer bottom end but dispensing with the cylinder liners used by the 3.8 and 4.2.
 However the cylinder spacing remained as the original 1948 design.
-With 83mm bore, the cylinders needed to line up with the combustion chambers in the cylinder head (whose centres remained as the original 1948 design right up to the end of XK-engine production.
+With an 83mm bore, the cylinders needed to line up with the combustion chambers in the cylinder head (whose centres remained as the original 1948 design right up to the end of XK-engine production.

 It used a straight port head and delivered 161 PS DIN net and far superior torque to the 2.8.

 The "new 3.4" used the straight port head, had ribbed cam covers and the heads were unpainted.

-The "New 3.4" litre XK6 was used in the following cars:
+The "New 3.4" litre XK was used in the following cars: